 One of my favourite things about the run up to Christmas is, obviously, the cooking.
 Specifically, though, I love finding new and unusual ways of using those festive seasonal ingredients that grace our shelves for only a short period of the year.

->

-> I’ve also used cavolo nero, one of my absolute favourite seasonal vegetables for its beautiful dark green wavy leaves and delicious, slightly bitter crunch.
+I’ve used cavolo nero, one of my absolute favourite seasonal vegetables for its beautiful dark green wavy leaves and delicious, slightly bitter crunch.
 You could, however, use spring greens or kale if you can’t find it.
-The resulting dish is a sweet and sour medley of greens with addictive flavours in every bite: salty, smoky bacon; fragrant sage; those tart berries and earthy onions.
-You could even serve it on its own with some good cheese or some roasted chestnuts as a light main course.
+Along with green beans, this is combined with crispy bacon, meltingly soft onions, juicy cranberries and fresh sage, then smothered in red wine vinegar and maple syrup.
+The result is a sweet and sour medley of greens with addictive flavours in every bite: salty, smoky bacon; fragrant sage; those tart berries and earthy onions.
+It’s crisp and refreshing, a great match for those rich and hearty Christmas roasts, or you could even serve it on its own with some good cheese or some roasted chestnuts as a light main course.
 Give those cranberries a new lease of life; you might just find this becomes your go-to festive side dish!

 First, steam (or boil) the beans and cavolo nero for five minutes until just tender.
 Set aside.